Hamiltonian Neural PDE Solvers through Functional Approximation: Experiments

-We observe that the proposed HNF model is able to outperform current baselines, both on quantitative metrics and when conserving Hamiltonians over time.
-HNFs are also efficient, capable of achieving better performance with nearly half the parameters of baseline models due to sharing weights between input points \(x_i, u_i\).
-Furthermore, despite training on a shorter time horizon, HNFs can extrapolate and remain stable in longer prediction horizons.
+We observe that the proposed HNS model is able to outperform current baselines, both on quantitative metrics and when conserving Hamiltonians over time.
+HNS is also efficient, capable of achieving better performance with nearly half the parameters of baseline models due to sharing weights between input points \(x_i, u_i\).
+Furthermore, despite training on a shorter time horizon, HNS can extrapolate and remain stable in longer prediction horizons.
 This is more pronounced in the KdV equation, where initial states are smoother than later, more chaotic states.
 An example trajectory is shown in Figure \ref{fig:kdv}, where the baselines struggle to predict later states since these are not seen during training.